simonhq/asx_sensor/readme.md

 ## How it works

-The [ASX](https://www.asx.com.au/) site provides this information in JSON format, this just makes the information available as sensors in HA.
+The yfinance module sources the information from Yahoo Finance and makes the information available as sensors in HA.

 This information is only daily information, showing the latest close data, and other relevant information about a stock, it does not provide actual trading information.

 As this is non time critical sensor, it only gets the information on a set time schedule, once per day at 5.17am before the opening of the market.

 ### To Run Manually